Melissa & Doug

 03

-RESEARCH
+LEADING WITH RESEARCH

+We identified value opportunities by creating a stakeholder map based on our research of Melissa & Doug.
 Spending time researching the company website and its competitors, such as Lovevery, allowed us to see the big picture and the relationship between stakeholders.
 We identified the key value and cash flows, which allowed us to find 3 value opportunities that inform our hypotheses.
 We focused on the second hypothesis and also interviewed a parent who uses Melissa and Doug products to arrive at 3 key insights.

 Children are very imaginative in play